SuadeLabs/fire/documentation/status.md

 > that account.

 ### cancelled
-The account has been cancelled but funds will be rolled-over in to another account on the **end_date**.
+The account has been cancelled but funds will be rolled-over in to another account on the [**end_date**](https://github.com/SuadeLabs/fire/blob/master/documentation/end_date.md).

 ### cancelled_payout_agreed
 The account has been cancelled and the funds are known to be leaving the financial institution.

-# Loan
+# loan
 ### actual
 This is a live loan.